chrischow/rokr/README.md

 </p>

 ## Value Proposition
 OKRs are tough to manage without tools, especially on the internal IT environment.
-We designed an approach (Stack 2.0) to fully leverage internal tools and designed **ROKR** to enable RAiD to implement OKRs.
+We designed an approach (Stack 2.0) to fully leverage internal tools and designed **ROKR** as the first app built on Stack 2.0 to enable RAiD to implement OKRs.

 ## Entity-Relationship Diagram